 Each risk indicator is presented as a standardized measure to allow county-by-county comparisons.
 For example, counties are not compared on the number of children living in poverty; instead they are compared based on the rate of poverty among children.
 Level of risk is based on a comparison of counties within Minnesota only.
 For every indicator, each county was assigned to one of four risk categories, based on comparisons to the statewide average.
 These comparisons were based on z-scores, which represent the number of standard deviations that an individual county-level indicator falls above or below the statewide average.
 Risk category assignments were made as follows:

 There is also a composite or overall risk score for each county, which combines information on all of the risk indicators.
-(Four counties lacking data on four or more risk indicators are excluded).
+(Three counties lacking data on four or more risk indicators are excluded).
 The composite sums the z-scores for each county across all individual risk indicators, calculates the average and standard deviation, and then assigns each county a new z-score based on this composite.
 Based on this composite score, counties were assigned to one of the four overall risk categories.
 Counties averaging at least one standard deviation above the mean on all indicators were assigned to the high risk category, and those averaging at least one standard deviation below the statewide average were assigned to the low risk category.

 Data for the reach indicators come from the Minnesota Departments of Education, Health, and Human Services.
 Specific notes on each indicator, including the benefits and eligibility of each program, and the details of how the extent of each reach indicator was calculated, are included in their respective sections.
 Similar to the risk indicators, each county was assigned to one of four reach categories, based on comparisons to the statewide average for every reach indicator.

 Risk and reach indicators are limited to data available at the county level.
-The lack of an integrated statewide data system and standards for data collection and reporting limits the reporting to individual risk and program indicators without the ability to assess cumulative risk and the comprehensiveness of service reach.
+The lack of an integrated statewide data system and standards for data collection and reporting limits the reporting to individual risk and program indicators and our ability to assess cumulative risk and the comprehensiveness of service reach.
 Calculating the number of children eligible to receive services (the denominators in the reach equations) is challenging because program eligibility requirements vary and are usually based on different levels of household income as well as other factors of need and circumstances, and county populations and income levels are based on multi-year samples.
 The results, while inexact, are still useful for comparisons across counties.
 The data provided by the state agencies are not always inclusive of all services or all populations served.
 For example, the Minnesota Family Investment Program does not include extended cases with caregivers with mental illness, developmental disabilities, and chemical health issues; the screening data are limited to education services and do not include developmental screening by health care providers.
 Tribal data, moreover, are not always included within state agency data.
 Finally, data are not routinely collected or available at the county level regarding potential protective factors for children, such as the extent to which they have secure attachment and nurturing relationships within their families.